The Hitchhiker's Guide to the Galaxy Primary and Secondary Phases: Fit the Second

-After the initial narration, the episode opens with a recap of the cliffhanger with the Vogon captain demanding what Ford and Arthur thought of his poem.
-They attempt to flatter him to avoid execution, but he decides to throw them off the ship anyway.
-Whilst being escorted to the airlock, Ford attempts to persuade the Vogon guard to give up his job, but fails.

-The pair are thrown into space.
-Improbably, they are rescued after 29 seconds, by a starship.
-After some more improbable events they discover they have been picked up by the Starship Heart of Gold, which has been stolen by Ford's semi-cousin, and President of the Galaxy, Zaphod Beeblebrox.
-The Heart of Gold works on a basis of infinite improbability, allowing its drive to do anything for which the improbability factor is known.

-Also on the Heart of Gold are Trillian (Tricia McMillan), whom Arthur met at a party in Islington, before she left the party (and the planet) to go with Zaphod Beeblebrox, and Marvin, a depressed android.
-The episode ends with a post-credit announcement from Eddie the Shipboard Computer that the ship is moving into orbit around the legendary planet of Magrathea.
+Arthur and Ford Prefect are rescued after 29 seconds, by a starship.
+They have been picked up by the Heart of Gold, which has been stolen by Ford's semi-cousin and President of the Galaxy, Zaphod Beeblebrox.
+The Heart of Gold works on the basis of infinite improbability, allowing its drive to do anything for which the improbability factor is known.
+Also onboard are Trillian, née Tricia McMillan, also from Earth, and depressed Marvin the Paranoid Android.
+As the episode ends, Eddie the Shipboard Computer announces that the ship is moving into orbit around the legendary planet of Magrathea.

 Notes: First appearance of Marvin the Paranoid Android, Trillian, Eddie the computer, Gag Halfrunt, and Zaphod Beeblebrox.